KPeethi/PersonalBudgetTracker/README-render.md

 ### 1. Set Up PostgreSQL Database

-You have two options for the database:
+You have three options for the database:

+#### Option A: Use Your Existing Neon PostgreSQL Database (Recommended)

+You already have a Neon PostgreSQL database set up, which is perfectly compatible with Render:
+- Database connection string: `postgresql://neondb_owner:npg_Hclv1yP9IEeL@ep-lively-smoke-a5b0oxbb.us-east-2.aws.neon.tech/neondb?sslmode=require`

+This is the simplest option as your application is already configured to use this database.

-#### Option A: Use Your Existing Google Cloud SQL Database
+#### Option B: Use Your Google Cloud SQL Database

-If you want to use your existing Google Cloud SQL PostgreSQL database:
+If you want to use your Google Cloud SQL PostgreSQL database instead:
 - Make sure your database has public access enabled (shown in your screenshots)
 - Note your database connection details:
   - Host: 34.60.72.203 (from your screenshots)